Tips for Summary Completion (gap fills)

 The summary completion tasks in IELTS reading are a short summary of the text.
 It could be about 4 or 6 sentences or it could be a whole paragraph.
 You need to either choose the correct word from a list, or there may not be a choice of words so you have to decide what words match.
 There are 2 types of summary completion tasks in IELTS.

-In most cases the answers are in order in the passage.
-Understanding paraphrasing and correct use of synonyms are key skills that needs to be developed, not just in summary completion tasks but for IELTS overall.
+In most cases, the answers are in order in the passage.
+Understanding paraphrasing and correct use of synonyms are key skills that need to be developed, not just in summary completion tasks but for IELTS overall.

 What skills are being assessed here?